 When you receive a mail piece in the mail, you may wonder why it was returned.
-There are a number of reasons for this, including insufficient address, bad address, or undeliverable as addressed.
-But there are some situations that can help you determine whether a piece of mail should be discarded.
+There are several reasons for this, including insufficient address, bad address, or undeliverable addressed.
+But some situations can help you determine whether a piece of mail should be discarded.
 Here are a few reasons why direct mail gets returned.
 They could mean that you need to change your mailing address, or you might have moved.

 If your direct mail is getting returned due to illegible or incomplete addresses, you need to correct them immediately.
 The USPS considers incomplete addresses an error, and it will not deliver the mail to the recipient.
 Also, you need to provide a directional label, if necessary, such as “NE” for North East.
 If you don’t provide a directional label, you will have to include a return address on your mailings.

 Changing or updating your contact database is a crucial first step toward ensuring that your mail is delivered and read by your audience.
 USPS offers several address resolution tools, including NCOALink, which has more than 160 million records of change-of-address requests.
 This tool will allow you to change your mailing lists and forms to reflect the most accurate contact information.
 Once you have updated your contact details, you will notice a reduction in the number of insufficient address mailings.

 The primary cause of postal mail being returned is an invalid address.
 This can be due to missing or incorrect apartment numbers, street names, or other details.
 To avoid this, data cleaning is highly recommended.
 Data cleaning can also update forwarding addresses and add missing apartment numbers.
 Direct mail that does not have an address for return is considered a dead letter.
 The most common reasons for postal mail to be returned include the following.